-By Sekka Editorial and Adnan Al Baloch
+By Sekka Team and Adnan Al Baloch

 In spring, before the COVID-19 crisis, thousands of tourists flocked to South Korea and Japan to witness the cherry blossoms bloom.
 But if you’re looking for a more understated location and COVID-19 friendly location in the heart of Arabia, particularly if you live in Oman, then look no further than Wakan Village in Nakhal Governorate, Oman as it witnesses the apricot blossoms season.